darikoneil/CalSciPy/README.md

 #### Highlights
 * Assign unique colormaps to subsets of ROIs to generate rich, informative videos
 * Perona-Malik diffusion for edge-preserving denoising
-* Methods for handling Bruker's PrairieView data
+* Fast, convenient functions for handling, aligning, and compiling data collected in Bruker's PrairieView software
+* Functions for generating protocols for use in Bruker's Prairieview.
-* Interactive visualization
+* Interactive visualization of data

 #### Installation
 `pip install CalSciPy`